nauberinho/user-administration/README.md

 # user-administration
-A React based SPA in one can manage users (list, create, update and delete).
+A React based SPA in which one can manage users (list, create, update and delete).